nextflow-io/training/docs/basic_training/modules.md

 Using the `hello.nf` example, we can achieve this by:

 -   Creating a file called `modules.nf` in the top-level directory.
--   Cutting and pasting the two process definitions for `SPLITLETTERS` and `CONVERTTOUPPER` into `modules.nf`.
+-   Copying and pasting the two process definitions for `SPLITLETTERS` and `CONVERTTOUPPER` into `modules.nf`.
 -   Removing the `process` definitions in the `hello.nf` script.
 -   Importing the processes from `modules.nf` within the `hello.nf` script anywhere above the `workflow` definition: